The 5 best arcades in Brussels

 5) Galerie Ravenstein

 This impressive modernist arcade was built in the 1950s to link Central Station with the Palais des Beaux Arts.
-It used to be a gloomy place lined with dark bars, but it now has bookshops, a branch of Exki and an architecture studio.
+An impressive example of Belgian modernist architecture, the arcade leads to a spectacular rotunda with a curved staircase and glass dome.

 Join the community